sidecartridge/sidecart-site-dev-docs/index.md

     <tr>
         <td style="border: none;">
             <h3>📘 <a href="/introduction/">Introduction</a></h3>
-            <p>An overview of the SidecarT project, explaining the project's purpose, objectives, and the intended audience.</p>
+            <p>An overview of the SidecarTridge Multi-device project, explaining the project's purpose, objectives, and the intended audience.</p>
         </td>
         <td style="border: none;">
             <h3>🚀 <a href="/getting_started/">Getting started</a></h3>